core-interaction/core-interaction.github.io/topic/javascript/index.md

 {% include figure.html src='/example/javascript-classlist/demo' height='32rem' caption='Note the [camelCase](https://en.wikipedia.org/wiki/Camel_case) variable names, which is the JavaScript convention.
 Longer, descriptive names will help as your code gets more complex.' %}

 The class can be toggled on any element in your HTML (or often, even just on `document.body` itself)! `querySelector` takes *any* CSS selector, even other classes.
-Also you an specifically use `classList.add` and `classList.remove`, if you don’t want the on-and-off behavior of `classList.toggle`.
+Also you an specifically use `classList.add` and `classList.remove`, if you don’t want the on-and-off behavior from `classList.toggle`.

 You can do many, many things with this basic “add a class” JS!